-When it comes to taking care of babies and infants, it’s easy to make a mountain out of every little molehill you come across.
+When it comes to taking care of babies and infants, it’s easy to make a mountain out of every little molehill.
 But dealing with baby constipation is no small matter.
-Infant constipation can be extremely painful for the baby and downright scary for all of the adults involved.
+It can be extremely painful for the baby and downright scary for all of the adults involved.
 Here are the best infant constipation remedies.

-That being said, it is fairly common for exclusively breastfed babies to poop just once per week and for formula-fed babies to poop just once per day.
-It all depends on what is considered normal for your baby.
+That said, it’s fairly common for breastfed babies to poop just once per week and for formula-fed babies to poop just once per day.
+It all depends on what’s normal for your baby.

 Baby constipation is not when a baby makes straining faces, cries and has a soft bowel movement within an hour or two.
 So, what exactly are some signs of baby constipation and how can you be on the lookout for them?